tueboesen/Hive/README.md

 # Hive Neural network

-This is a simple neural network trained to play [hive](https://boardgamegeek.com/boardgame/2655/hive)
+This project is my attempt at coding up a simple neural network trained to play [hive](https://boardgamegeek.com/boardgame/2655/hive)